Amazon’s JEDI Challenge Could Disrupt Partners

 The Impact: Microsoft partners have high hopes that the massive JEDI project will lead to subcontracting work and complementary application sales.
 Further, Microsoft partners view the JEDI award as validation of the Azure cloud platform and ecosystems, which will lead to further contracts and sales down the line.
 The Amazon protest will slow down not just the JEDI project, but other supporting systems work.
 The protest, Microsoft partners fear, will delay or disrupt their federal revenue.

 Background: In October 2019, the Pentagon handed the JEDI contract to Microsoft over rivals AWS and Oracle.
-Oracle was always seen as a long shot for the deal.
+Oracle was always seen as a longshot for the deal.
 AWS, though, was widely thought to have an edge given the size and maturity of its cloud computing business, existing contracts with the government and Department of Defense, and strong connections in Washington, D.C.
-Microsoft, however, has equally strong connections in political circles and deep penetration in government systems.
+However, Microsoft has equally strong connections political circles and a deep penetration in government systems.

-The Buzz: “It is common practice to stay contract performance while a protest is pending, and it’s important that the numerous evaluation errors and blatant political interference that impacted the JEDI award decision be reviewed,” said Amazon Web Services in a statement.

-REUTERS: Amazon Asks Court to Pause Microsoft’s Work on Pentagon’s JEDI Contract
+Related Links: REUTERS: Amazon Asks Court to Pause Microsoft’s Work on Pentagon’s JEDI Contract

 MSDynamicsWorld: With Microsoft’s DoD JEDI Cloud Contract Win, Partners are Optimistic on the Possibilities